 To make the burritos, gently warm the tortillas in the oven.
 Layer the rice, sweet potato mixture and salsa in the center.
 Top with your favorite hot sauce.
 Fold in the sides of the tortillas and roll the burrito up and away from you.

-Wrap burritos in aluminum foil for freezing, or eat immediately!
+Wrap burritos in aluminium foil for freezing, or eat immediately!